-Frontier Girls has made a commitment to write a badge for anything a girl wishes to learn about as long as it is not a controversial subject we feel is better addressed by parents or religious leaders.
-Nearly all badges are available at all age levels and are structured so that the girls constantly spiral back and review information and skills if they earn the badge at multiple age levels.
+Frontier Girls has made a commitment to write a badge for just about anything a girl wishes to learn about.
+There are thousands of badges to choose from and more are added every month.
+All badges are available at each age levels and are structured so that the girls constantly spiral back and review information and skills if they earn the badge at multiple age levels.

 Areas of Discovery